uhm-descartes/ee342/morea/cond_prob/assessment-cp.md

 	   first coin is heads given the second and third coins have the same face (ie. the event that they are both heads or both tails)?

-    d.
-Under each of the probability models, show that every pair of coin tosses are independent.
+    3. Under each of the probability models, show that every pair of coin tosses are independent.
 In the second model, show that the three coin tosses are *not* independent.

-	e.
-Can you give another probability assignment on the coin tosses such that the event: "first coin shows Heads" is independent of any event you could construct from the second and third coins alone?
+	4. Can you give another probability assignment on the coin tosses such that the event: "first coin shows Heads" is independent of any event you could construct from the second and third coins alone?